JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 [`Taylor1([::Type{Float64}], order::Int)`](@ref), which is a
 shortcut to define the independent variable of a Taylor expansion, of given type and order (the default is `Float64`).
-Defining the independen variable in advance is one of the easiest ways to use the package.
+Defining the independent variable in advance is one of the easiest ways to use the package.

 The usual arithmetic operators (`+`, `-`, `*`, `/`, `^`, `==`) have been
 extended to work with the [`Taylor1`](@ref) type, including promotions that involve `Number`s.
 The operations return a valid Taylor expansion, consistent with the order of the series.
-This is apparent in the one-before-last example below, where the fist non-zero coefficient is beyond the order of the expansion, and hence the result is zero.
+This is apparent in the penultimate example below, where the fist non-zero coefficient is beyond the order of the expansion, and hence the result is zero.